-In February 2016, the FASB issued Accounting Standard Update ("ASU") 2016-02, Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases.
 The standard requires that a lessee recognize on the balance sheet assets and liabilities for leases with lease terms of more than 12 months.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease have not significantly changed from the previous GAAP.
 The standard is effective for fiscal years beginning after December 15, 2018, including interim periods within such fiscal year, with early adoption permitted.
-The Company is currently assessing the impact, if any, of implementing this guidance on its consolidated financial position, results of operations and liquidity.
+The Company is currently evaluating the expected impact that the standard could have on its financial statements and related disclosures.